hbctraining/scRNA-seq/lessons/SC_quality_control_analysis.md

 _**Recommendations:**_

  - _Have a good idea of your expectations for the **cell types to be present** prior to performing the QC.
 For instance, do you expect to have low complexity cells or cells with higher levels of mitochondrial expression in your sample?
-If so, then we need to account for this biology when filtering._
+If so, then we need to account for this biology when assessing the quality of our data._

 ## Biology of our dataset